 Priority Pass boasts access to “over 1300 lounges in more than 600 cities across 148 countries.”
 That number is increasing all the time — my app has updated every month or two, with several more lounges each time.

 Obviously those lounges aren’t evenly spread around the world.
 There are hundreds in the US and Europe, for instance, but comparatively few in Australia and New Zealand.
 Still, it’s been rare for me to be traveling through a decent-sized airport that doesn’t have at least one lounge, and most of the big ones have two or three different options.

 If your travels regularly take you through particular airports or countries, take a look at the site to see how many lounges you’ll be able to access before you buy.

 How Much Does It Cost?

 The program has three annual membership tiers, based on how much you expect to use it.
 The Standard $99 tier just buys access to the program, but doesn’t include any lounge passes.
-You’ll pay $27 every time you use a lounge, charged to your credit card.
+You’ll pay $32 every time you use a lounge, charged to your credit card.
 It’s a good way of testing out the service if you’re not sure how much you’ll use it.

-If you suspect you’ll visit a few lounges throughout the year, it’s worth springing for the Standard Plus option.
-This is the one I chose, which includes membership and ten lounge passes for $249.
-After that, it’s that same $27 fee per use.
-Passes don’t carry over from year to year — use them or lose them.
+If you suspect you’ll visit a few lounges throughout the year, however, it’s worth springing for the Standard Plus option.
+This is the one I chose, which includes membership and ten lounge passes for $299.
+After that, it’s that same $32 fee per use.
+Passes don’t carry over from year to year, so use them or lose them.

 Memberships are priced in local currency around the world, so you’ll pay £69 for a base membership in the UK, for instance, or €99 in Germany.